MadhukarMoogala/ReadDWG/README.md

-# Hosting RealDWG on Web
+# Implementing a web application using  RealDWG® 2023

 This is a demo ASP .NET  web application using .NET 4.8 Framework to process AutoCAD drawings using [RealDWG SDK]([RealDWG Platform Technologies | Autodesk Developer Network](https://www.autodesk.com/developer-network/platform-technologies/realdwg)) in the code behind.